-But what are degree completion programs, exactly?
+But what are they exactly?
 And are they the right fit for you?
 Whatever the reason may be for stopping your studies, finally getting your undergraduate degree is only a few steps away.

-Read on to learn everything you need to know about degree completion programs, including the best schools to complete them.
+Read on to learn everything you need to know about these programs, including the best schools to complete them.

 What Are Degree Completion Programs?

-Degree completion programs are options offered by schools that allow for the completion of college degrees.
-These specially-designed programs are for students who have started but not completed their four-year undergraduate degrees.
+A degree completion program is an option offered by schools that allow for the completion of college degrees.
+These specially-designed programs are for students who have started but have yet to complete their four-year undergraduate degrees.

-Many completion programs transfer credits, helping you finish off a few semesters through online learning.
-This is a wonderful, comprehensive system.
-It can free up time in an already busy schedule to complete a degree previously left on hold.
+This system helps students finish off a few semesters through online learning.
+It also adds some flexibility in an already busy schedule as they complete a degree previously left on hold.

-Using degree completion programs to polish off an undergraduate degree can help you climb to the top of the company ladder.
-On top of that, it can be an incredible accomplishment in life that can be a source of pride.
+Using these programs to polish off an undergraduate degree can help you climb to the top of the company ladder.
+On top of that, this accomplishment can be a source of pride for you.

-So, you have found a school with an online completion program.
-What’s next?
+If you’ve found a school with an online completion program, the obvious question would be: What’s next?
 You need to thoroughly examine the program offered by the school you are interested in.
 Make sure to keep the below factors in mind as they can make or break a completion program.

 Research a School’s Support Staff